 Today, at the appropriate time, you will be met by your Spanish speaking driver and transferred to the airport for your departing flight.
 We hope you enjoyed your experience in Ecuador and we wish you a pleasant flight home.

-Situated in the heart of the Historic Center of Quito - surrounded by churches, museums, and national monuments - El Hotel Patio Andaluz Quito is a marvelous old building full of Quiteno history and ambience.
-It is walking distance (490 feet) from Quito's main square, known as the Independence Plaza, and extremely short walking distance from several of this UNESCO World Heritage City's highlights.
-With only 11 suites and 21 standard rooms, it is an intimate and elegant hotel with capacity for just 63 guests.
-The hotel features a delicious restaurant, a cava bar, library, internet, and plenty of nooks in which to relax and take a siesta.
+Situated in the heart of Quito's historic center, you will find the Hotel Patio Andaluz Quito, surrounded by churches, museums and national monuments.
+The property is a marvelous old building full of colonial history and charming ambiance.
+It lies within easy walking distance from the city's main square, known as the Independence Plaza, as well as several of Quito's famous highlights and attractions.
+With only 11 suites and 21 standard rooms at the hotel, it is an intimate and elegant property with a capacity for just 63 guests.
+There is also a delicious restaurant, cava bar, library, internet access, and plenty of nooks in which to relax and take a siesta on site as well.

 Sani Lodge is the only jungle lodge in Ecuador that is 100% owned and operated by the indigenous Kichwa community of Sani Isla.
 On the banks of a stunning lagoon, and surrounded by pristine rainforest, packed with monkeys, manatees, sloths, and over 550 types of birds, this superb jungle lodge is a perfect base to explore the Amazon jungle by day and enjoy some real comfort by night.
 Sani Lodge emphasize quality rather than quantity, and thereby offering you a more intimate experience with the amazon rainforest.
 Sani Lodge is attended by its owners all the time, so profits stays in the community and it helps to improve in healthcare and education!
 This will guarantee that all the visitors have a real cultural experience with much more wildlife all while helping the local community.